narek-kerobian/new-tab-dashboard/README.md

         }
     ]
 }</code></pre>
+If you want to limit the number of articles change the value of "items_per_feed" to any number.
-You can add as many feeds as you like, a random source would be selected on each page load.
+You can add as many feeds as you like, use dropdown menu to change the source.
 5. As a workaround to CORS problem, use "proxy_server" config option to specify a server like: https://cors-anywhere.herokuapp.com/
 6. Modify search engines section to your liking <pre><code>"search_engines": [ {